ausaccessfed/dev-portal/docs/CONTRIBUTING.md

 Below are ways you can help make the dev-portal tutorials better.

 The easiest way for you to help us is by **raising an issue**, which will require a GitHub account.
-For amendments to the documentation, you will need to be familiar with general Git concepts and send your changes to our Gerrit review server for review.
+For amendments to the documentation, you will need to be familiar with general Git concepts and submit your changes to our Tech Team for review.
 If you'd like to commit substantial changes or even whole **new tutorials**, you will be required to set up the preview environment.

 ## Raise an issue